brennanfee/packer-linux/notes.md

 [test,local]-{{ virtualization platform }}-{{ distribution }}-{{ release or edition }}-{{ configuration }}

+The output images will be prefixed with "bfee" for identification purposes.

 #### Test & Local Files

 The first section is optional and will only be used for the test files (most of which will not produce output).
 Local is a special test case that uses local paths to the bootstrap scripts rather than their github location.
 This makes doing development on the bootstrap scripts easier.